 “If you want a future of shared prosperity, where the middle class is growing and poverty is declining, where the American Dream is alive and well, and where the United States remains the leading force for peace and prosperity in a highly competitive world, you should vote for Barack Obama,” Clinton said.

-He claimed that middle-class families whose children have down syndrome or autism would suffer from Medicaid cuts if Republican nominee Mitt Romney won the Oval Office.
+He claimed middle class families whose children have down syndrome or autism would suffer from Medicaid cuts if Republican nominee Mitt Romney won the Oval Office.
 He chopped through the political calculus with budgetary arithmetic to argue that Medicare will go broke by 2016 under the Romney plan to repeal Obamacare.
 Child nutrition, welfare-to-work, airline safety, and college loans were each wedged into his speech.

 The former president, who left office in 2001, filled the void of details in Romney’s proposals with his own argument.
 The Republican nominee pledges to trim tax rates, increase military spending, and reduce the budget deficit without quite revealing how this trick would be accomplished.
 Americans would pay the price for that alchemy in one way or another, Clinton said.